neopragma/python-unit-testing/docs/presentation-notes.md

 ## Test-Driven Development Mechanics

 What did we just do with the age class?
 It turns out there's a method to the madness of TDD.
 Mechanically, it's a repeating three-step process.
-Of course, there's more to think about than just that, but those are the bare mechanics of it.
+Of course, there's more to TDD than just that, but those are the bare mechanics of it.

+There are a lot of lessons learned over the years about how to get the best value from TDD.
+Those details are out of scope for this workshop.
+We're just getting a taste of various things related to unit-level functional checks.

 _discuss slide content_